dustMason/blockchain/readme.md

 Inspired by @dvf's blog post [Learn Blockchains by Building One](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46), I decided to implement my own in ruby.
 I came up with a few ways to improve upon @dvf's example and learned a lot in the process.
 I'm now very curious to dive into the Bitcoin source and learn more about how some of these problems are solved.

 To run the 'app', simply `bundle install` and `ruby app.rb`.
 You can interact with a simple web interface at http://localhost:4567.
+Note that the port may be different on your machine.
+Grab it from STDOUT when the app boots.

-Instead of running multiple nodes and introducing some kind of JSON format for the blockchain data, this app simulates a network of peer nodes all within one process.
-The simulation assumes they all communicate instantaneously.
+The included Procfile makes it easy to run a cluster of 3 nodes using foreman.
+You'll want to register each node with its two peers using the Add Peer form at the top of each node's dashboard.

 - A genesis block is mined when each blockchain is initialized and the reward is assigned to its node.
 You can send funds from that address to new ones.